d-mccaslin/galactic-age/README.md

 ## Setup/Installation Requirements

 * Find repository on GitHub or otherwise obtain repo link
-* Clone, fork, or otherwise download the project
+* Clone or download repository
-* Run the project through a local server, live server, directly in the browser, or any method of your choosing
+* Use <strong>npm run start</strong> to start a live server and run the application through your browser
 * The recommended editor for viewing the application is Visual Studio Code

 ## Known Bugs